Every 10 cent refund donated to a Donation Partner can make a difference to charities and community organisations across Tasmania.

 Incentive to control litter from the riverbank and from our rigging area.

 Funds donated to Lifeline Tasmania will go toward supporting our work in achieving our vision of a resilient Tasmania free of suicide, through programs like A Tasmanian Lifeline, Suicide Bereavement Group, Chats, Aged Care Volunteer Visitor Scheme and 13 11 14 Crisis Support.
-Your donation can make a big difference to those in our Tassie community doing it tough!

-With the introduction of Recycle Rewards on the 1st of May 2025 The Lions Club of Deloraine will be encouraging the whole community to pick up those containers and drop them off at the Lions shed at 6 Racecourse drive.
-Every Community group that gets involved will receive a donation from the Lions Club of Deloraine at the end of each year.
-Clean up Deloraine and reward our community.
+The Lions Club of Deloraine will be encouraging the whole community to pick up those containers and drop them off at the Lions shed at 6 Racecourse drive.

 All funds raised by the Club are used to support our community.